Visiting Banff in June? Here’s All You NEED to Know

 Overlooking Barrier Lake in June

 Don’t plan on busting out the shorts and flip-flops quite yet.
 June is truly a mixed bag.
-Some days you can get away with Tevas and Chacos, while others, you’ll want to put a toque on.
+Some days, you can get away with shorts, tanks, and Tevas and Chacos, while others, you may want to put a toque on.

-Leggings and fleeces will come in handy, as well as a packable rain jacket and hiking boots.
-However don’t hesitate to bring warm weather clothes – you never know what the mountains have in store for you this time of the year.
+Leggings and a fleece will come in handy, as will a packable rain jacket and hiking boots.
+However, don’t hesitate to bring warm-weather clothes—you never know what the mountains have in store for you this time of year.

-I know you probably want to pack one style of clothing, but if I’m being honest I would pack for both cold weather and spring weather.
+I know you probably want to pack one clothing style, but if I’m being honest, I would pack for both cooler spring weather and summer.
 If you are visiting towards the last week of June, it just might feel like a true summer.
-This is Alberta after all!
+This is Alberta, after all!

 Packing layers and lightweight, breathable hiking clothing will keep your bag light!
 For ideas of what we love in the Rockies, see our recommended gear section.